 The FDEP permit for the SHLMB was issued on September 5, 2005 and the USACE Mitigation Banking Instrument (MBI) was approved on May 16, 2006.
-This is the sixteenth annual combined FDEP and USACE report for the SHLMB.
+This is the seventeenth annual combined FDEP and USACE report for the SHLMB.
 Construction activities were initiated in July 2006 and completed by January 2008.
-All restoration activities described in the Mitigation Bank permit were completed and restored habitats are improving with regular burn intervals.
-Interim success criteria were met since 2010.
+All restoration activities described in the Mitigation Bank permit have been completed and restored habitats are improving with regular burn intervals.
+Interim success criteria have been met since 2010.
 The mitigation work schedule is included below (Table 1).